Environment of New Zealand: Natural disturbances

 The effect of bedrock on soil and ecology.
 Ultramafic rock (left) and mafic rock (right).

 New Zealand has many natural disturbances to its environment which endemic species have evolved to tolerate.
 These include local events with short return times like landslides, floods, el nino and fires (rare before the arrival of humans).
 Long term events like massive eruptions and glacial maxima have also affected the current distribution of species in New Zealand.

 Soil

-New Zealand's soils are affected by bedrock, climate, vegetation and the time it has had to develop, In the central North Island the felsic volcanic rocks is deficient in elements (like cobalt) needed by plants.
-While the rare ultramafic rocks of the South Island are so rich in required elements it is used as fertilizer.
+New Zealand's soils are affected by bedrock, climate, vegetation and the time it has had to develop, In the central North Island the felsic volcanic rocks is deficient in elements (like cobalt) needed by plants, while the rare ultramafic rocks of the South Island are so rich in required elements it is used as fertiliser.
 The warmer climate of Northland weathers rock more quickly leading to deeper soils.
 In Fiordland and similar wet steep environments landslides reduce the time for soil formation.